Everything you need to know about backpacking in Bolivia in our ultimate beginner’s guide.

-- To stay safe, stick to the main tourist areas in cities and seek advice from other travelers and local people about where you can venture further afield.
+- To stay safe, stick to the main tourist areas in cities and seek advice from other travellers and local people about where you can venture further afield.

 - The main concern in the cities is pickpocketing.
 Never walk around with your big DSLR swinging around your neck or your iPhone on display.
 Also, don’t get drunk and walk home to your hostel – this is a recipe for being mugged.

 - Be careful in bus stations across the country, particularly if you’re arriving late at night or early in the morning.
 Try and get buses that arrive during the day or early morning.
 In the latter case, grab a coffee in a café in the terminal until it’s light outside and there are other people on the street.

 - Don’t hail taxis on the streets of La Paz or Santa Cruz, as ‘express kidnapping’ (where someone else gets in the cab, the driver takes you to an ATM and forces you to empty your bank account) have been known.

 - Book a radio taxi through your hostel or walk; most of the main sights are located close to Plaza Mayor so unless you’re coming back at night time from a bar, you shouldn’t need a taxi to get around the city.

 - There are more accidents on Bolivian roads than in most other places, so always pay more to go with one of the more reputable companies (Trans Copacabana MEM, El Dorado and Bolivar) where possible.
 The bottom line: never put your life at risk in order to save a few dollars.